 The Nike Metcon 6 is the latest iteration of the Metcon franchise but it only introduces subtle updates over the Metcon 5: the main appeal is the now more breathable upper and...well, that's it, really. the design team took the 'if it ain't broke, don't fix it' mentality to the heart when updating the Metcon 5.
-And, to be fair, the Metcon 5 is a decent workout shoe, but even so, I would expected a bit more innovation from Nike than what I've been presented with here.
+And, to be fair, the Metcon 5 is a decent workout shoe, but even so, I would expect a bit more innovation from Nike than what I've been presented with here.

-Nike Metcon 6: availability and price
+Nike Metcon 6: Price ans availability

 The Nike Metcon 6 is available now for a recommended retail price of £114.95 / $130.
 The shoes come in a variety of colourways and these might differ from one country to another.
-The Nike Metcon 6 can be purchased directly from Nike US / Nike UK and selected third party retailers such as SportsShoes.com.
+The Nike Metcon 6 can be purchased directly from Nike US (opens in new tab) / Nike UK (opens in new tab) and selected third-party retailers such as SportsShoes.com (opens in new tab).

-Nike Metcon 6 review: design and ergonomics
+Nike Metcon 6 review: Design and ergonomics

 If you were to place the Metcon 5 and Metcon 6 side-by-side, it would be hard to pick out the main differences.
 If you need some help, it’s the upper: the Metcon 6 sports an ‘18% more breathable’ haptic topcoat that is as rugged as the Metcon 5’s but lets more air in and out.
 This might help the swelling of the feet when you perform the WODs, especially indoors and in groups when the air gets really stuffy.
-Admittedly not a usual sight in 2020 but one can hope the pandemic/lockdown will stop at some point.

 The rest of the features are pretty much the same, all the way down to the same Hyperlift insert, introduced in the Metcon 5.
 This adds an extra 8 mm elevation to the heels which can help when you need to propel yourself forward.
 In reality, the collar of the shoes sits low around the ankles as it is and adding the Hyperlift pushes your feet out of the shoes even more, which might compromise stability in some cases.